ieee-ceda-datc/datc-rdf-flow-tuner/README.md

     - `-p <platform>`: platform, e.g., `sky130hd`.
     - `-d <design>`: design, e.g., `ibex`.
     - `-e <experiment name>`: user-defined experiment name.
-This name is used to create workspace in `flow/util/autotuner/results/<experiment name>`
+The experiment workspace will be created in `flow/util/autotuner/results/<experiment name>`.
     - `-j <number of jobs>`: set the number of concurrent jobs. (**Beware of memory usage**.)
     - `-n <number of trials>`: set the target number of trials. (**500~1000 is appropriate.)

-3. Run Python script with the from `flow/` directory.
+3. Run Python script at the `flow/` directory.

 ### GUI